 This example also shows how a well designed scale program characterised by 1:many delivery of content, online communities and automation can have huge efficiency benefits.
 For the customers in this segment you can:

 - Reach multiple customers simultaneously, a significant time saving;

 - Ensure a great experience by providing permanent access to material such as webinars

-- Directly support customers using a “scale” CSM in an online community or other 1:many forums.
+- Directly support customers post any form of 1:many delivery by using a “scale” CSM in an online community or other 1:many forums.

 - Assemble frequently experienced issues into a reference body of knowledge that sits in this community or forum to deflect common queries